General Writing Contest Rules

 Note: These guidelines are for contest entries only.

-- By entering a contest, you grant TC exclusive electronic rights for a period of 90 days, should your work be chosen as a winner, as well as a non-exclusive right to maintain a copy of published work in the literary journal archives indefinitely.
+- Know your rights.
+By entering a contest, you grant TC exclusive electronic rights for a period of 90 days, should your work be chosen as a winner, as well as a non-exclusive right to maintain a copy of published work in the literary journal archives indefinitely.
 Effective January 2008, you also grant Toasted Cheese the right to post an audio version (podcast) of your work on the site (authors of work published 2001–2007 will be contacted to obtain permission for this use).
 You retain all other rights, including the right to re-publish the work in non-electronic form at any time.
 Any subsequent publication should include the credit “originally published in Toasted Cheese.””Exclusive electronic rights” means that you agree not to re-publish your work elsewhere online while the issue featuring your work is current.
 “Publish” means any public display of your work, and includes your personal website and posting to message boards.
 You are welcome to link to the page featuring your work instead.
 Once the issue has been archived, you are free to re-publish your work online.

 Continue to Three Cheers and A Tiger rules.